luyao475/RidingAlert/README.md

 # Web UI
-The Web UI is built using dash.
-A python wrapper for the KSQL REST API available at https://pypi.org/project/ksql/ is used to read streamed data and plot in Dash.
+The Web UI is built using Dash.
+The total driving time for each driver and the fatigue driver ID were read directly from topic.